lodiatif/etl_pipeline/README.md

 # ETL Pipeline

-ETL process is a pipeline why should it be implemented otherwise.
-Here's a simple Python 3 utility library that lets you pay attention to extraction, transformation and loading business logic and handles pipelining the processes on demand.
+A simple linear Python 3 utility library that lets you pay attention to extraction, transformation and loading business logic and handles pipelining the processes for you.

-All you need is to write callable classes for *extractor*, *transformers* and *loader* and configure you ETL pipeline passing them as input.
+All you need is to write callable classes for *extractor*, *transformers* and *loader* and configure your ETL pipeline passing them as input.

 # Glossary
 * **Streams**